re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 // Will continue with B2...
 A3 B3...
 A4 B4...
 ```

 Now this stream would be ready to be consumed by React. `shareLatest` in a way turns a stream into a state entity.
-Something that owns a current value, while also providing a way to subscribe for future changes.
+Something that owns a current value, while also providing a way to subscribe to future updates.

 The main function of React-RxJS, `bind`, uses this operator on every stream. `bind` is the function you need to use to get a React hook that will receive that value.
-This function not only adds `shareLatest` to the stream, but also does a few more tricks to integrate with React, such as:
+This function not only adds `shareLatest` to the stream, but also applies a few more tricks to integrate with React, such as:

 - Leveraging Suspense, so that you can represent loading states from the streams.
-- Leveraging Error Boundaries to allow graceful error recoveries.
+- Leveraging Error Boundaries to allow graceful error recovery.
 - Performance optimizations, making sure React doesn't update when it doesn't need to.
 - Manages a cache of parametric observables (when using the factory overload).
-- Delays unsubscriptions from hooks to keep the stream alive between rerenders.
+- Delays unsubscriptions from hooks to keep the stream alive between re-renders.

-If we use bind instead, our example will look like:
+If we use bind instead, our example will become:

 ```ts
 import { interval } from "rxjs";